Landing Pages

 SaaS platforms handle updates and security patches automatically.
 That's genuinely convenient.
 The trade-off is that you can't control when updates happen, you can't roll back changes that break your pages, and you're dependent on the vendor's security practices entirely.

-With self-hosted static pages, the attack surface is tiny.
+Static pages have a tiny attack surface.
 No database to breach, no admin panel to hack, no plugins to exploit.
-Static pages are inherently more secure than most SaaS-hosted alternatives, not because of anything you did, but because there's simply less to attack.
+The clean static pages HypaSites generates are inherently more secure than most heavyweight SaaS-hosted alternatives, simply because there's less to attack, and the export option means you also have a portable copy in your own hands.

 Choosing Based on Where You're Headed

-Run the numbers for your specific situation.
+Run the numbers for your specific situation, and count the tools an all-in-one platform lets you cancel, not just the subscription you're adding.
 Factor in where you'll be in two years, not just today.
-The slickest marketing page doesn't win that comparison.
+The platform that turns a page into a captured lead into a closed deal wins that comparison.

 Try HypaSites